susanBuck/notes/05_Laravel/04_Composer_Packages.md

 },
 ```

-Run this to verify your json is valid:
+Within your project directory, run this command to verify your JSON is valid:

 ```bash
 $ composer validate
 ```

-Install the dependency and update the `composer.lock` file:
+Within your project directory, run this command to install the dependency and update the `composer.lock` file:

 ```bash
 $ composer update